Frances S. Patai Committee Members

 Justin Williams is Assistant Professor of History at the Department of Interdisciplinary Arts and Sciences at the Center for Worker Education of The City College, CUNY.
 In addition to teaching, he researches modern African politics and the African diaspora.
 His recent works include, “The 'Rawlings Revolution' and Rediscovery of the African Diaspora in Ghana (1983-2015),” in African Studies and “New Africa in the World Coming to Harlem: A retrospective comparison of Jerry Rawlings & Thomas Sankara,” in the Journal of Pan African Studies.
 His first book, Pan-Africanism Ghana: African Socialism, Neoliberalism and Globalization, is forthcoming from the Carolina Academic Press.

 Danielle A. Zach is Frances S. Patai Postdoctoral Fellow in Holocaust, Genocide, and Human Rights Studies at the Department of Interdisciplinary Arts and Sciences at the Center for Worker Education of The City College, CUNY.
-She is also Senior Editorial Associate and Research Fellow at The CUNY Graduate Center’s Ralph Bunche Institute for International Studies, and Visiting Scholar of Irish Studies at New York University.
 Her research interests include civil wars and violence, social movements, immigration, transnationalism, and global governance and international organization.
 She is currently working on a manuscript on diaspora-insurgent transnationalism.